kjd/idna/README.rst

   may wish to consider trying the encode/decode operation in this library first, and then falling back to using `encodings.idna`.
 See `the Github project <https://github.com/kjd/idna/issues/18>`_ for more discussion.

+* **Transitional processing**.
+Unicode 16.0.0 removed transitional processing so the `transitional` argument for the encode() method no longer has any effect and will be removed at a later date.